madmonkey71/TripleT-Flight-Firmware/README.md

 5. **Unused Variable Warnings**: Cleaned up unused variables in the `loop()` function (`lastDisplayTime`, `lastDetailedTime`, `lastAccelReadTime`, `lastGPSCheckTime`, `lastStorageCheckTime`, `lastGuidanceUpdateTime`) that were causing compiler warnings.

+6. **ERROR State Management Fixes**:
+   - **Missing Command Implementation**: Added the `clear_errors` command that was documented in help but not implemented
+   - **Automatic Error Clearing**: Added logic to automatically clear ERROR state during startup if all systems are healthy
+   - **State Persistence**: Both manual and automatic error clearing now save the cleared state to EEPROM
+   - **Web Interface Sync**: Fixed issue where recovered ERROR state wasn't properly reflected in web interface state display

-These fixes ensure the firmware can now compile successfully for the Teensy 4.1 platform without errors or warnings.
+These fixes ensure the firmware can now compile successfully for the Teensy 4.1 platform without errors or warnings, and properly manage error state recovery and clearing.

 ## Development Roadmap (Priority-Based)